 School staff may become aware of warning signs which indicate a pupil is experiencing mental health or emotional wellbeing issues.
-These warning signs should always be taken seriously and staff observing any of these warning signs should communicate their concerns with Mrs McNee our Mental Health and Emotional Wellbeing Lead and record the concerns on 'MyConcern'.
+These warning signs should always be taken seriously and staff observing any of these warning signs should communicate their concerns to the Designated Safeguarding Lead (DSL), or deputy in their absence, and record the concerns on 'MyConcern'.